-Activity Hazard Potential control measure Strip and stockpile topsoil and subsoil separately Store weed infested topsoil separately • Cover or vegetate soil stockpiles if they will be in place for more than 20 days or if rain is forecast Stripping of vegetation and topsoils will be undertaken as close as possible to commencement of bulk earthworks Plan work schedule to minimise downtime and exposure time of disturbed soil Areas with concentrated water flow will be designed by a suitably qualified person Regularly inspect and maintain all installed control measures Update control measures as required Undertake revegetation as soon as reasonably practicable.
-Stockpiling soil Soil that is not stockpiled correctly can • Cover or vegetate soil stockpiles if they will be in place for more than 20 days or if rain is forecast increase erosion.
-Stockpile topsoil and subsoil separately Stockpile weed infested topsoil separately Ameliorate stockpiled soil as required Install sediment traps downslope of the stockpiles Do not stockpile soil in drainage lines.
-Road formation Unsealed road can accelerate all types Where possible locate roads in areas without large upslope catchments and use of erosion.
-Limit road width to the minimum practicable Strip and stockpile topsoil separately Ensure the road surface has a cross-sectional grade to allow free surface drainage Employ outfall drainage where practicable Avoid the formation of windrows along road shoulders Stabilise road batters using a combination of rolled erosion control products.
-Trenching Trenching can cause: Avoid trenching in water flow areas whenever possible Accelerated soil erosion Limit the time trenches are open to less than three days where possible Mass movement Avoid trenching when wet weather is forecast Degradation of soil structure.
-Strip and stockpile topsoil separately
+Activity Hazard Potential control measure Strip and stockpile topsoil and subsoil separately Store weed infested topsoil separately Cover or vegetate soil stockpiles if they will be in place for more than 20 days or if rain is forecast Stripping of vegetation and topsoils will be undertaken as close as possible to commencement of bulk earthworks Plan work schedule to minimise downtime and exposure time of disturbed soil Areas with concentrated water flow will be designed by a suitably qualified person Regularly inspect and maintain all installed control measures Update control measures as required Undertake revegetation as soon as reasonably practicable.
+Stockpiling soil Soil that is not stockpiled correctly can increase erosion.
+Cover or vegetate soil stockpiles if they will be in place for more than 20 days or if rain is forecast Stockpile topsoil and subsoil separately Stockpile weed infested topsoil separately Ameliorate stockpiled soil as required Install sediment traps downslope of the stockpiles Do not stockpile soil in drainage lines.
+Road formation and use Unsealed road can accelerate all types of erosion.
+Where possible locate roads in areas without large upslope catchments Limit road width to the minimum practicable Strip and stockpile topsoil separately Ensure the road surface has a cross-sectional grade to allow free surface drainage Employ outfall drainage where practicable Avoid the formation of windrows along road shoulders Stabilise road batters using a combination of rolled erosion control products.
+Trenching Trenching can cause: Accelerated soil erosion Mass movement Degradation of soil structure.
+Avoid trenching in water flow areas whenever possible Limit the time trenches are open to less than three days where possible Avoid trenching when wet weather is forecast Strip and stockpile topsoil separately